nvidia-holoscan/holoscan-sdk/docs/visualization.md

 ## Reading the Frame Buffer

 The rendered frame buffer can be read back.
-This is useful when when doing offscreen rendering or running Holoviz in a headless environment.
+This is useful when doing offscreen rendering or running Holoviz in a headless environment.

 :::{note}
 Reading the depth buffer is not supported when using the Holoviz operator.